GeeTransit/Form/README.md

 > deactivate
 ```

+## Advanced

+If you want to specify the type of the argument that is being passed to `run convert`, you can add one of 3 mode flags: `--url`, `--file`, or `--shortcut`.
+The URL flag also accepts the 56 long string of characters in the address (the form ID).

 ## Config

 The *config.txt* file starts with the link to the Google Form (just copy from the address bar).